Senapati of Mataram: Senapati ing Alaga

 Ki Ageng Pamanahan was granted Mataram region in 1556.
-After his death in 1575, Sutawijaya succeeded him as a chief of Mataram, styled Senapati Ing Ngalaga (meaning "commander in battlefield").
+After he died in 1575, Sutawijaya succeeded him as chief of Mataram, styled Senapati Ing Ngalaga (meaning "commander in the battlefield").

-In 1576, Ngabehi Wilamarta and Ngabehi Wuragil of Pajang came to Mataram to ask for Mataram's loyalty, given that Senapati didn't come to Pajang more than a year.
-Senapati, who was riding his horse in Lipura village, didn't pay attention for them.
-However, the two senior officials were able to keep Sultan Hadiwijaya's feeling from the report they had arranged.
+In 1576, Ngabehi Wilamarta and Ngabehi Wuragil of Pajang came to Mataram to ask for Mataram's loyalty, given that Senapati hadn't come to Pajang for more than a year.
+Senapati, who was riding his horse in Lipura village, didn't pay attention to them.
+However, the two senior officials were able to keep Sultan Hadiwijaya's feelings from the report they had arranged.

 Divine mandate

 The traditional chronicle Babad Tanah Jawi alleges that Senopati, in his quest to become the supreme ruler of Java, had a spiritual alliance with Nyai Roro Kidul, the Javanese goddess of the Indian Ocean.
-The Babad, however derives Senopati's support from Muslim saint Sunan Kalijaga, who is considered to be one of the Wali Songo or 'Nine Apostles' of Islam in Java.
+The Babad, however, derives Senopati's support from Muslim saint Sunan Kalijaga, who is considered to be one of the Wali Songo or 'Nine Apostles' of Islam in Java.
 Other than Nyi Roro Kidul, Senapati also contacted the ruler of Mount Merapi.
-He also built fortification and trained his soldiers.
+He also built fortifications and trained his soldiers.

 Rebellion against Pajang

 In his effort, Senapati also dared to divert the journey of mantri pamajegan (tax collector) from Kedu and Bagelen who wanted to deliver tax to Pajang.
 They could be persuaded by Senapati so they swore allegiance to him.

 Sultan Hadiwijaya was restless to hear about his adopted son's development.
 He then sent 3 messengers to investigate Mataram's development, i.e. Arya Pamalad of Tuban, Prince Benawa, and Patih Mancanegara.
-Senapati welcomed them with party.
+Senapati welcomed them with a party.
 However, there was a quarrel between Raden Rangga (Senapati's son) with Arya Pamalad.